The 9 Best Books to Learn Russian Successfully

 Best for Grammar

 Russian Tutor is a detailed workbook to perfect your Russian grammar and continue to learn new vocabulary.
-It’s a great “tutor” because there are explanations of difficult topics, cultural points, and helpful hints for learning Russian.
-That’s in addition to the over 200 practice activities that focus on real-world tasks so you’re learning how to use the language naturally.
+The book is designed to be a “tutor” and includes explanations for difficult topics, cultural points, and helpful hints for learning Russian.
+You study Russian verb conjugation, pronouns, and sentence structure including how to use specific verbs without pronouns and other particularities of the language.
+Plus, it has 200 practice activities that focus on real-world tasks to teach you how to apply the language to the real world, including sending tweets and going shopping for groceries.

-• Lists of vocabulary words, sayings, and slang words
+• The book has lists of vocabulary words, sayings, and slang words to help you understand all uses of the language

 Easy Russian Phrase Book